 Instead of allowing the tree to decay, it can be harvested at the correct time as timber to become a product made from a tree.

-- LEARN MORE: Click HERE to learn about products made from trees and for another awesome infographic.
+- LEARN MORE: Learn about products made from trees and find another awesome infographic.

-- Click HERE to learn about the history of forestry, common terminology, and for another awesome infographic.
+- Learn about the history of forestry and common terminology and find another awesome infographic.

-- Click HERE to learn about the parts of a tree and for another awesome infographic.
+- Learn about the parts of a tree and find another awesome infographic.

 - Check out our fun and engaging forestry timeline student activity!